mibengt/evolene/README.md

 One way is then to mount your tests directly into the docker images and run your tests on that very image.

-On your local machine you can run the same test using `ID=$(docker build -q .) && LOCAL_IMAGE_ID=$ID docker-compose -f docker-compose-unit-tests.yml up --abort-on-container-exit --always-recreate-deps`.
+On your local machine you can run the same test using `ID=$(docker build -q .) && LOCAL_IMAGE_ID=$ID docker-compose -f docker-compose-unit-tests.yml up --build --abort-on-container-exit --always-recreate-deps --force-recreate`.

 ```yaml
 version: "3"